Salmon Summer Activities at Copper River Princess Wilderness LodgeBack To Blog

 For those interested in sightseeing or a fishing trip on one of the rivers, a Copper River Princess professional can book trips with one of the many outfitters in the area.
 On these trips guests often see caribou, bears, moose, beavers, bald eagles and waterfowl.

 After returning from the river, enjoy an upscale dining experience at the Two Rivers restaurant or for a more casual meal, head to the Whistle Stop Bar and Grill.
 World famous Copper River red salmon is on the menu at both locations.
 To further enhance the dining experience, guests are treated to breathtaking views from the deck of the lodge of Mount Wrangell.
 The lodge is located four miles from Wrangell-St. Elias National Park, the largest national park in America.
 At 13.2 million acres the park stretches from Mount St. Elias to the ocean.
-Guests can hike, sightsee, board a flight seeing tour, and fish in the park’s perimeter.
+Guests can hike, sightsee, and fish in the park’s perimeter.

 For more information or to book a stay, visit the Copper River Princess Wilderness Lodge online.